What makes a signed document legal?

 It provides the necessary details surrounding that meeting of the minds, including everything you need to know in order to fulfill the terms of the agreement.

-Regardless of the type of contract involved, all three elements of a contract must be present for a contract to be considered enforceable and legally binding.
+Regardless of the type of contract involved, all three elements of a contract must be present for a contract to be considered enforceable and a legally binding document.

 When a contract contains those essential terms and elements (subject to federal regulation and state laws), it has the legal capacity to hold its own weight in a court of law.

-The final element you’ll need to create a legal contract is proof that the contract was accepted.
+The final element you’ll need to create binding documents is proof that the contract was accepted.

 This is most often accomplished by having both parties sign the contract — either electronically or via a handwritten signature.